Galaxyvintage/SportsLFG/README.md

 # SportsLFG
+#####Note:
-#####Note: it's developed using XCode 7.1 and Swift 2.0.
-Using Lower versions could result in errors
+1. Developed using XCode 7.1 and Swift 2.0.
+Using lower versions of either one could result in errors

+2. Run the .xcworkspace file instead of .xcodeproj file because Kinvey's APIs is included using cocoapod

 ####TODO
 #####VERSION 1.0

 - [x] 1.
-AccountLogin
+AccountLogin(password reset will be implemented in version 2.0)
 - [x] 2.
-GroupFinding("join group" and "my groups" will be implemented in version 2.0)
+GroupFinding("join group" and "show my groups" will be implemented in version 2.0)

 #####VERSION 2.0